What you need to know about the coronavirus variants

 Where is it?

-Dozens of countries, including the United States, have identified instances of the mutation.
-The CDC predicts that this variant will soon become the dominant strain in the United States.
+Dozens of countries, including the United States, have seen infections from this variant of the virus.
+The Centers for Disease Control and Prevention released a model forecast in early January that indicated the variant could become the dominant strain in the United States by some point in March.

 What makes it different?

-The U.K. variant appears more transmissible than the more common strain.
+The variant first identified in the U.K. appears more transmissible than the more common strain.
 British Prime Minister Boris Johnson also suggested for the first time in January that this strain may be more lethal than previous mutations.

 Will vaccines work?